Peidong-Wang/OCEAN/README.md

 ## Updates and Acknowledgement

 The default version of OCEAN now uses torch.jit.trace as in torchprofile: https://github.com/zhijian-liu/torchprofile.
-The THOP based version is saved to *thop* branch.
+The THOP based version is saved to the *thop* branch.

 ## How to install

 `python setup.py install`

 ## How to use
-* Installation verification:
+### Installation verification:

 Define PyTorch model and its (dummy) input: